peterhinch/micropython-async/v3/as_demos/monitor/README.md

 ## 2.1 The sync decorator

 This works as per the `@async` decorator, but with no `max_instances` arg.
-This will activate GPIO 26 (associated with ident 20) for the duration of every call to `sync_func()`:
+The following example will activate GPIO 26 (associated with ident 20) for the duration of every call to `sync_func()`:
 ```python
 @monitor.sync(20)
 def sync_func():
     pass
 ```
-Note that the ident must not be reserved.
+Note that idents used by decorators must not be reserved.

 ## 2.2 The mon_call context manager